AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 slug: "how-to-build-data-warehouse-in-activity-schema-with-clickhouse"

-description: "Create a Data Warehouse in Activity-Schema with OLAP database ClickHouse on your local computer"
+description: "How to Create a Data Warehouse in Activity-Schema with OLAP database ClickHouse on your local computer"
 ---

 > "It doesn't matter who you hire first, whether it's a Data Scientist, Data Analyst, or ML Engineer.
 The first hire eventually would do Data Engineering job."